fewf/quiz-app-modeling/readme.md

 - Maximum Students
 - Subject

 One row each for each class.
-This modeling assumes that the same class (say, "Algebra 1") can have several `Class Sections`. `Quizzes` will belong to `Classes`, not `Class Sections`.
-Therefore, if multiple `Teachers` teach different `Class Sections` of the same `Class` they can share quizzes.
+This modeling assumes that the same class (say, "Algebra 1") can have several Class Sections.
+Quizzes will belong to Classes, not Class Sections.
+Therefore, if multiple Teachers teach different Class Sections of the same Class they can share quizzes.

 ### Class Sections
 - Class Section ID (primary key)